 We’ll refrain from making a recommendation as we’re obviously biased, but we believe that big brands really don’t have a choice here.
 There’s really just one correct way to go.

 Brands are looking for an omni-channel technology that works no matter where they encounter the customer.
 They’re seeking cross-silo collaboration that spans many capabilities.
 They want a unified customer profile that accommodates every business use case.

 Don’t take our word for it.
-Talk to experts like Neville Hobson, Richard Stacy, Jeff Dachis, Susan Etlinger, Jay Baer, and countless others who understand first-hand that a holistic, integrated technology infrastructure is key to successful customer experience management.
+Talk to experts like Neville Hobson, Richard Stacy, Jeff Dachis, Jay Baer, and countless others who understand first-hand that a holistic, integrated CXM software infrastructure is key to successful customer experience management.